imVincentTan/mine-and-craft/README.md

 # mine-and-craft
-An attempt to emulate Minecraft.
+An attempt to emulate Minecraft by Mojang.